fulcro-legacy/fulcro-css/README.md

-# Om-CSS A library to help generate co-located CSS on Om and Fulcro components.
+# A library to co-locate CSS on Om and Fulcro components.

 This library provides some utility functions that help you use [garden](https://github.com/noprompt/garden) for co-located, localized